 GeneCards Summary for ANAPC10 Gene

 ANAPC10 (Anaphase Promoting Complex Subunit 10) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and PAK Pathway.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
+Diseases associated with ANAPC10 include Opitz-Gbbb Syndrome.
+Among its related pathways are Cellular Senescence (REACTOME) and Class I MHC mediated antigen processing and presentation.
+An important paralog of this gene is ENSG00000285713.

 Component of the anaphase promoting complex/cyclosome (APC/C), a cell cycle-regulated E3 ubiquitin ligase that controls progression through mitosis and the G1 phase of the cell cycle.
 The APC/C complex acts by mediating ubiquitination and subsequent degradation of target proteins: it mainly mediates the formation of 'Lys-11'-linked polyubiquitin chains and, to a lower extent, the formation of 'Lys-48'- and 'Lys-63'-linked polyubiquitin chains.